Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 [MultiSpriteDynamicData.h](../../Learning2DEngine/Learning2DEngine/Render/MultiSpriteDynamicData.h)

 ### Description:
-It contains the dynamic data of the MultiSpriteRenderer.
+It contains the dynamic data of the `MultiSpriteRenderer`.
 Note: the textureId is float, because we sent it to vertex shader, but it will be converted to int.

 ### Header: